L-Lawliet27/Python_Stuff/README.md

 These are the python projects I did on my free time and that I often use

 ## [eBookPriceNotifier/altNotifier.py](https://github.com/L-Lawliet27/Python_Stuff/blob/main/eBookPriceNotifier/altNotifier.py)
 This was my second attempt at writing a script that went through a list of eBooks on Amazon and then sent an email with the ones that had a discount.
-I say my second because before I use gspread to go through a Google Sheet in my Drive that had each link to a specific book and visited each page with Selenium to extract the data using BeautifulSoup to fill the info in the spreadsheet as well as to compare prices.
+I say my second because before I used gspread to go through a Google Sheet in my Drive that had each link to a specific book and visited each page with Selenium to extract the data using BeautifulSoup to fill the info in the spreadsheet as well as to compare prices.

 Turns out, that wasn't a smart approach, as it went incredibly slow and was prone to crashes involving the driver as well as the smtplib library.
 So, I decided to start it from scratch, and instead I made a public Amazon wishlist with all these books, made a json file to store the info, and just used the driver once.
 Now it goes phenomenally fast and has no problem sending the email, mostly inspired by @allanburleson [Sanderson Progress Bar](https://gist.github.com/allanburleson/037bd04bdc8a208e3a61b376cb4b1884).